-Harold Evans is a British-born journalist and writer who was editor of the Sunday Times from 1967 to 1981.
-A graduate of Durham University, he has written a number of bestselling histories.
+Harold Evans (1928-2020) was a British-born journalist and writer who was editor of the Sunday Times from 1967 to 1981.
+A graduate of Durham University, he wrote a number of bestselling histories.
 He followed the late Alistair Cooke in commentaries on America for the BBC.
-An American citizen since 1993, he has held positions as editor-in-chief of the Atlantic Monthly Press, founding editor of the prize-winning Conde Nast Traveler; editorial director of the Atlantic and US News and the New York Daily News; and president and publisher of Random House.
-He holds the British Press Awards’ Gold Award for Lifetime Achievement of Journalists.
-In 2001 British journalists voted him the all-time greatest British newspaper editor, and in 2004 he was knighted.
-Since 2011, he has been editor-at-large for Reuters.
+An American citizen after 1993, he held positions as editor-in-chief of the Atlantic Monthly Press, founding editor of the prize-winning Condé Nast Traveler; editorial director of the Atlantic and US News and the New York Daily News; and president and publisher of Random House.